MiWay: Fleet

-Future Services & Connections
+Future services and connections

-Bus Services
+Bus services

-Miway has plans to introduce express service on Eglinton Avenue, and additional possible service on Mavis Road and McLaughlin Road, which are all facing sharp increases in ridership.
+MiWay has plans to introduce additional possible service or express on Mavis Road and McLaughlin Road, which are all facing sharp increases in ridership to connect with Sheridan College in Brampton.
 There have also been proposals to reinstate suspended express routes on Derry Road and Dixie Road, and to Pearson Airport.
 There are also plans to replace service on Churchill Meadows Boulevard and Lisgar Drive with a new route.